SAP-archive/workzone-workflow-journey-app-template/README.md

 All development is best carried out using SAP Business Application Studio.

-The template applcoiation and workflow are designed to be deployed into SAP Work Zone.
+The template application and workflow are designed to be deployed into SAP Work Zone.

+You have created the correct Workflow_API destination in the relevant Cloud Foundry subaccount.

+The UI Integration card can be configured after deployment.
+See the HOT-TO guide for more details.

 ## Download and Installation